sandstreamdev/std/README.md

 #### lengthDiffers

-Checks if lengths of given arrays differ.
+Checks if lengths of the given arrays differ.

 ##### Type signature